madnuttah/unbound-docker/doc/DETAILS.md

 However, even though the image is intended to run a recursive setup, it does not necessarily mean that it has to be used that way.
 You are absolutely free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements[`*`](https://github.com/madnuttah/unbound-docker/blob/main/doc/DETAILS.md#troubleshooting), especially if you'd rather like to use an upstream DNS server which provides [DoT](https://en.wikipedia.org/wiki/DNS_over_TLS) or [DoH](https://en.wikipedia.org/wiki/DNS_over_HTTPS) features.

-To provide always the latest stable, hardened and optimized versions per hardware architecture, the following software components are compiled online from source in the build processes of their own dedicated repositories using workflow driven CD pipelines using trusted GitHub Actions and are **not** built _locally on my systems in my lab_:
+To provide always the latest stable, hardened and optimized versions per hardware architecture, the following software components are compiled online from source in the build processes of their own dedicated repositories using workflow driven CD pipelines using trusted GitHub Actions and are **not** built _locally on our systems in our lab_:

 - [`Unbound`](https://github.com/madnuttah/unbound-docker/tree/main/.github/workflows)
 - [`OpenSSL`](https://github.com/madnuttah/openssl-buildenv/tree/main/.github/workflows)

 All components as well as the Internic files (root.hints and root.zone) are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.

-When NLnet Labs publishes a new stable Unbound release, the image will be built, pushed to Docker Hub, tagged and released -including the required signing by my bot [`@madnuttah-bot`](https://github.com/madnuttah-bot) according to the repo's strict security policies- to GitHub on a week-daily schedule without sacrificing security measures like SHA256 verification of the downloaded source tarball.
-As I take your network security serious, I am still able and very commited to manually update the image as soon as security fixes of the images components were released.
+When NLnet Labs publishes a new stable Unbound release, the image will be built, pushed to Docker Hub, tagged and released -including the required signing by the bot [`@madnuttah-bot`](https://github.com/madnuttah-bot) according to the repo's strict security policies- to GitHub on a week-daily schedule without sacrificing security measures like SHA256 verification of the downloaded source tarball.
+As we take your network security serious, we are still able and commited to manually update the image as soon as security fixes of the images components were released.
 The same applies to the OpenSSL build environment when an OpenSSL update got released.

 The `latest` image is scanned for vulnerabilities using the [Aqua Security Trivy](https://trivy.dev/) and [Docker Scout](https://docs.docker.com/scout/) vulnerability scan on a recurring 12 hour schedule.
 If vulnerabilities have been detected, they'll show up in the `scan` of [CD Security Scan](https://github.com/madnuttah/unbound-docker/actions/workflows/cd-security-scan.yaml).
 The `canary` build shows the results in the workflow's run details.
 You need to be logged into GitHub to view the logs.